odino/interviews/README.md

 * think of PHP's history in the past 4 years.
 Can you name the 3 biggest revolutions in the language itself or in its ecosystem?
 * what is the difference between type-hinting in PHP5 and PHP7 ?
+* what is a "zval"?
+* when you could use the "yield" statement?

 ## Frontend